35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 NHG also wants to reduce the amount of affordable housing it provides, because Southwark has *'overprovided'* affordable housing on the FDS.
 It is obvious that if it does this, then Southwark Council will have effectively subsidised NHG's affordable housing contribution, through its £200m purchase of FDS 'A' and 'B'.

-Southwark has at least two questions to answer;
+Southwark has questions to answer;

 * will it approve the NHG's housing delivery strategy and agree with them in deferring delivery of the affordable and family housing to future phases?
 * will it allow NHG to take advantage of the council housing Southwark is providing on the FDS, to reducing its own affordable housing contribution, after underdelivering on Plot 18?
+* in the light of NHG persisting with a 'standalone' application, is NHG willing and capable of delivering the Aylesbury regeneration as it has been promised?

 Southwark should consider that;